secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 - _We're seeing elevated error rates on GitLab.com, investigation is underway in: link_
 - _Some users are reporting connection issues to GitLab.com, we're working on it in: link_
 - Craft a draft of what you think is correct.
-Whenever possible use ["I intend to..." language](https://www.youtube.com/watch?v=7KnPjakwqeI) when communicating with the IMOC and EOCs:
+Whenever possible use ["I intend to..." language](https://www.youtube.com/watch?v=7KnPjakwqeI) when communicating with the Incident Manager and EOCs:

   - _@IMOC - I'm going to post: "We've isolated the network problem to the APAC region and are working with Cloudflare support to get it resolved_.
   - _"In my next update I'm going to move the status to monitoring"_